 Page 7, lines 27-28: “We next use all the perturbation profiles at each site to calculate the 99th percentile perturbation value for the site”.
 How exactly is this cut-off threshold calculated?

+(Please note that in our revision, we now use the 95th percentile as our threshold cut-off as we found this the optimum balance between maximise data acceptance and minimising spurious false positives).
 Once the perturbation profiles are all created, the filtered interpolated values between 2km and TP-1km are used as the basis for this percentile.
 This has been added to the text at DOLAST: page/line “...
 For an event to qualify as STT, a clear increase above the background ozone level is needed, as a bandpass filter leaves us with enhancements minus any noise or seasonal scale vertical profile effects.
 The 0.5 km scale limit is set in order to remove any spikes of ozone which could be considered noise.
 We next use all the perturbation profiles at each site to calculate the 95th percentile perturbation value for the site.
 The threshold is calculated from all the interpolated filtered values between 2 km above the surface and 1 km below the tropopause.
 This is our threshold for tropospheric ozone perturbations, and any profiles with perturbations exceeding this value in individual ozonesondes are classified as STT events.”

 In Section 2.5, Page 9, the authors state that is calculated “between 2 km and 1 km below the tropopause”.
 This information should be provided earlier in the manuscript, at the point that the 99th percentile threshold is initially mentioned (Section 2.3).

-As per our response to Major Point 1, we have rewritten this sentence in the revision because it was providing incorrect information on what we did.
+As per our response to Major Point 1, we have rewritten this sentence in the revision because it was not clearly detailing our analysis procedure.

 Page 8, Figure 3: Why the two panels have different units?
 Are the ozone units of